 For example, the Battelle Darby Metro Park stretches 14 miles along the banks the Big and Little Darby, a Registered National Scenic River; evidence of the Ice Age can be seen cutting through the park at Glacier Ridge; Highbanks hosts a collection of Indian mounds; Slate Ridge Historical Farm is a working farm providing a living connection to Ohio history; walking along the stream at Clear Creek visitors can see evidence of beavers and footprints of bobcats; and Inniswood boasts more than 2,000 species of plants, specialty collections of hostas, daffodils, daylilies and several theme gardens including the rose, herb and woodland rock garden.

 No single area can define Columbus—the city comprises numerous distinct neighborhoods, each with its own personality.

 However, the most important feature of Columbus, the one that sets it apart from other cities in the Midwest, is the people.
 Columbus, with all of its diversity, presents a tapestry of experiences that when woven together create a beautiful tapestry supporting living, working, and playing.
 A tapestry that comes together to support one another and grow together; it is a community with a heart.

 Check out our featured listings, as well as our local listings for Downtown Columbus real estate.
-If you are considering moving to downtown Columbus or anywhere in the Central Ohio area, please take advantage of the complimentary resources that The Raines Group offers.
-To learn more about the different communities in downtown Columbus or to visit homes for sale, please contact The Raines Group at 614-855-8700.
+If you are considering moving to the area or anywhere in Central Ohio, please take advantage of the complimentary resources that The Raines Group offers.
+To learn more about the different communities or to visit homes for sale, please contact The Raines Group at 614-855-8700.